Mourinho 'proud' to have worked for Manchester United

 "Just as was the case with my previous clubs, I have worked with some wonderful people and I believe that some will be my friends for life."

-Repeating sentiments Mourinho made clear earlier on Wednesday, the statement added: "I know you are all aware of my professional principles.
+Repeating sentiments Mourinho made clear earlier, the statement added: "I know you are all aware of my professional principles.

 "Each time a chapter is closed, I show my deepest respect and I don't make any comments about my former colleagues.